 “[A] short branching narrative game where you control the story indirectly by sending mail to your friends, family, and coworkers.”

-Also, Ivan’s unique talent doesn’t get used for sole work purposes.
-He has a private life as well and can connect special bonds to his family, neighbors and friends with a well chosen card.
+Also, Ivan’s unique talent does not get used for sole work purposes.
+He has a private life as well and can connect special bonds to his family, neighbors and friends with a well selected card.
 Each postcard is not only a little gift, but can also be understood as the expression of a wish for something or somebody.
-With that minimalistic, but beautiful concept, “From Ivan” shows us how the little details in life matter and that our long forgotten dreams can come back into our life if we want them to.
+With that minimalistic, but beautiful concept, “From Ivan” shows us how the little details in life can matter and that our long forgotten dreams can come back into our life if we want them to.
+[PLAY]